Irritable bowel syndrome, also referred to as IBS is the medical label given to reoccurring or long term intestinal symptoms of unknown origin.

-From a medical viewpoint, the cause is essentially unknown and the treatment is, at best, palliative in nature.
-Once a relatively rare disorder, IBS now affects an estimated 20-30% of the U.S. population; it is thought that it affects men and women in equal numbers, but more women seek treatment for it.
+From a medical viewpoint, the cause of Irritable Bowel Syndrome is essentially unknown and the treatment is, at best, palliative in nature.
+Once a relatively rare disorder, IBS now affects an estimated 10% – 15% of the U.S.population.
+It is twice as common in women as in men, although women may be more likely to seek treatment.

 How I Approach Irritable Bowel Syndrome Holistically

 Our clinical experience in resolving Irritable bowel syndrome has been extraordinary.
-However, before holistic treatment begins, it is mandatory to rule out common illnesses that mimic the symptoms of IBS.
-These include celiac disease, pancreatic insufficiency and other malabsorption conditions, diverticular disease, laxative abuse, lactose intolerance, biliary tract disease, “leaky gut” syndrome, ulcerative colitis, dysbiosis, parasitic diseases such as amebiasis, giardiasis and campylobacter, cancer of the colon or rectum and duodenal ulcer.
-Some of the root causes of IBS that we have found are:
+However, before holistic treatment begins, it is necessary to rule out common illnesses that mimic the symptoms of IBS.
+These include:

 What causes IBS

 - A diet that is high in refined man made foods and sugars and low in fiber